-Acrylics are more forgiving than water color, but definitely less than oil.
-But you can correct mistakes, even if the mistake is as fundamental as the wrong background color.
+Acrylics are more forgiving than watercolor, but definitely less than oil.
+Hence, you might find yourself wondering “how to fix acrylic paint mistakes”.
+Fortunately, you can correct mistakes, even if the mistake is as fundamental as the wrong background color.
 Contrary to popular belief, an acrylic painting can be corrected even if it is completely dry.
 Get off on the right foot with a few words of wisdom: Acrylic Painting for Beginners Step by Step.
 Oftentimes there are several ways to fix a mistake and it is important to consider your options before you go ahead so as not to make things worse or damage your canvas.
-Thick layers of paint, thin layers of paint, dry or wet; below I will not only show you how to fix your mistakes but also how to think about each solution so you can choose the most appropriate one.
+Thick layers of paint, thin layers of paint, dry or wet acrylic paint; below I will not only show you how to fix your mistakes but also how to think about each solution so you can choose the most appropriate one.

 I Picked up the Wrong Color by Mistake!

 Your instinct, if it is anything like mine, is to look for the palette knife and scrape the mess off.
 Stop!
-Don’t use your palete knife for this.
+Don’t use your palette q1 knife for this.
 Instead use your palette knife skills for some abstract art with this guide: Abstract Magic: Pallet Knife Painting.

 If it was, for example, yellow on white this would be the right thing to do.
 But with dark saturated colors there may be better options I’ll share below.
 Also if the dab of unwanted color has been placed at a point of detail in the painting and you are worried you may not be able to remove the wet paint without ruining the detail or spreading it too much, your best option would be to let it dry completely and remove it later.